Failure or Refusal to Provide a Sample Charge in Winnipeg

 In addition to the criminal driving prohibition, you will also be suspended from driving for two year by the registrar of motor vehicles.

-Defending Failure or Refusal to Provide a Breath Sample Charge
+Defending Failure or Refusal to Provide a Sample Charge

 With the complexity of most impaired driving offences, there are numerable issues that can arise in any case.
 I will review your case focusing on your interactions with the police before and during the sampling process.
 Depending on your specific circumstances, a number of different defences may be available.

-The assessment always begin with asking whether the police had the legal grounds to make a demand for a breath sample.
-Without a lawful reason to make a demand for a breath sample, the accused is entitled to refuse to provide a sample.
-The availability of this defence is always case specific and dependant on the facts.
+In cases in which it is alleged the accused failed or refused to provide an oral fluid sample, the assessment always begin with asking whether the police had the legal grounds to make the demand for the sample.
+Without a reasonable suspicion to believe a drug was in the driver’s body, the accused is entitled to refusing the demand to provide a sample.
+The availability of this defence is always case specific and dependent on the facts.

-Unintentional Reasons For Failing or Refusing to Provide a Breath Sample
+Unintentional Reasons For Failing or Refusing to Provide a Sample

 There have been a number of successful arguments raised in circumstances where the accused’s failure or refusal to provide a sample was outside of their control.
 These have included: